EchelonX-Ray/subatomic/README.md

 File Structure:

-/README.md - This file, where summary documentation is to be provied /LICENSE.0BSD.txt – A License under which this software is released.
+/README.md - This file, where summary documentation is to be provied /LICENSE – The license under which this software is released.
 I retain ownership of the copywrite.
 /Contribution_Policy.md – My policy for accepting code contributions to this project /devel/ – Development tools
 /src/ – Source Code